 Ingredients & Substitutions

 - Mushrooms - Cremini mushrooms add so much flavor!
-You can substitute white button or portobello mushrooms.
+You can substitute white button or portobello mushrooms.Â

-- Old Fashioned Oats - Oats are used to give the loaf the perfect texture.
-If you don't want to use oats, you can substitute the same amount of breadcrumbs.
+- Old Fashioned Oats - Oats are used to bind the loaf together.
+If you don't want to use oats, you can substitute the same amount of breadcrumbs.Â

 How to Make Vegan Meatloaf

-First, cook the lentils and quinoa together in one pot (Photo 1).
+Step 1 - Cook the lentils and quinoa together in one pot (Photo 1).
 Drain any excess water and then let it cool for a few minutes before adding them to the food processor.
-In a small bowl, stir together the ground flaxseed and water and put it in the fridge to thicken for 10 minutes (Photo 2).

-Pour the cooked lentils and quinoa into a large food processor.
-Add the onions, mushrooms, garlic, oats, nutritional yeast, sunflower seeds, tomato paste, vegan Worcestershire sauce, flax egg, and dried seasonings (Photo 3).
-Put the lid on and pulse until the mixture is well combined and slightly chunky, but not pureed (Photo 4).
+Step 3 - Pour the cooked lentils and quinoa into a large food processor.
+Add the onions, mushrooms, garlic, oats, nutritional yeast, sunflower seeds, tomato paste, vegan Worcestershire sauce, flax egg, and dried seasonings (Photo 3).Â

-Line an 8.5 x 4.5-inch loaf pan with a piece of parchment paper before you add the filling so it's easy to pull out later (Photo 5).
-Scoop the filling into the pan and use a spoon to smooth it out evenly (Photo 6).
-Bake the mushroom lentil loaf for 30 minutes.
+Step 5 - Line an 8.5 x 4.5-inch loaf pan with a piece of parchment paper before you add the filling so it's easy to pull out later (Photo 5).

-While the vegan meatloaf is baking, make the tomato glaze or mushroom gravy (Photo 7).
-After 30 minutes, remove the loaf from the oven and spread half of the tomato glaze over the top (Photo 8).
+Step 8 - After 30 minutes, remove the loaf from the oven and spread half of the tomato glaze over the top (Photo 8).
 Reserve the rest for serving.
-Put the loaf back into the oven to cook for 20 more minutes.
+Put the loaf back into the oven to cook for 20 more minutes.Â

-You can slather the vegan lentil mushroom meatloaf with tomato glaze or my favorite vegan mushroom gravy.
+You can slather the lentil mushroom meatloaf with tomato glaze or my favorite vegan mushroom gravy.
 Both toppings are delicious, you really can't go wrong with either option.

 I like to serve the vegan meatloaf with some type of potato (mashed, scalloped, or baked) and a vegetable like green peas or roasted broccoli.
 Any of the following recipes will make a delicious side dish.